-310. HALT - Back Up 2 Steps - HALT (43-12-16)
+310. HALT - Back Up 2 Steps - HALT (31-05-20)

-Handler halts with dog sitting in heel position.
+The handler halts with the dog sitting in heel position.
 Handler backs up two steps with dog maintaining heel position and halts with dog sitting in heel position.
 The team then moves forward.
-(Stationary exercise)
+(Stationary exercise) (10-11-20)

-311. Back Up 5 Steps - Dog Stays in Position (43-12-16) While heeling, the handler reverses direction, walking backward at least five steps, without first halting, then continues heeling forward.
+311. Back Up 5 Steps - Dog Stays in Position

+While heeling, the handler reverses direction, walking backward at least five steps, without first halting, then continues heeling forward.
 The dog moves backward with the handler and maintains heel position throughout the exercise without sitting.